 Alternatively, search for “run” and type rsop.msc into the run box and then hit enter or – Win + R keyboard combination to bring up a run box, type rsop.msc into the run box and then hit enter.
 View Post

-When this is run, this will analyse and process the policies applied to you.
+When this is run, this will analyze and process the policies applied to you.

-After its analysis, it will display the resultant set of Policy applied to you.
+After its analysis, it will display the resultant set of Policies applied to you.

-Now click on each folder, empty folders implies there are no policies applied to you.
-This is currently the only policies applied to my device via the computer configuration.
+Now click on each folder, empty folders imply there are no policies applied to you.
+These are currently the only policies applied to my device via the computer configuration.